 Our Steering Group, chaired by Richard Hursthouse, helps to drive the Restore Hibiscus & Bays initiative, providing expert guidance, feedback and advice to our staff team.
 We are fortunate to have on our Steering Group highly experienced representatives from Friends of Okura Bush, the Forest and Bird Pest Free Hibiscus Coast project, Centennial Park Bush Society, Friends of Long Bay, Shakespear Open Sanctuary Society Incorporated, Pest Free Okura, the East Coast Bays Community Project, Auckland Council and the Department of Conservation.
 They meet monthly and contribute an immense number of hours to the initiative.

-Our backbone staff team is currently funded partly through a grant from the Hibiscus and Bays Local Board and partly through the Auckland Council Community Coordination and Facilitation grant.
+Our backbone staff team (below) is currently funded partly through a grant from the Hibiscus and Bays Local Board and partly through the Auckland Council Community Coordination and Facilitation grant.

 The Restore Hibiscus & Bays vision can only be achieved through the incredible number of volunteer hours put in by our expanding network of groups, projects, neighbourhoods, individuals, schools, businesses and other organisations.
 The network meets bimonthly to connect and share ideas, plans and success stories.